ibeltagy/ibeltagy.github.io/index.md

 ### Updates

 - [10/2023] Gave a talk at the [ELLIS LLM symposium](https://sites.google.com/view/ellisfms2023) about OLMo and open language models.
-[Slides](https://docs.google.com/presentation/d/1WLTudJGx-dOFfqVn-fYyh4HVjlPofWw7E5yJHpRMa6A/edit)
+[Slides](https://docs.google.com/presentation/d/1WLTudJGx-dOFfqVn-fYyh4HVjlPofWw7E5yJHpRMa6A/edit).

+- [10/2023] Invited to serve as an Area Chair for EACL 2024.

+- [8/2023] Serving as an Area Chair for EMNLP 2023.

 - [7/2023] Promoted to Lead Research Scientist at AI2.